CollinViz/php-crud-api2/README.md

     pgsql: 70 tests ran in 694 ms, 0 failed
     sqlsrv: skipped, driver not loaded

-The above test run (including starting up the SQL servers) takes about 30 seconds on my machine.
+The above test run (including starting up the databases) takes about 30 seconds on my machine.